tianruen/hacker-rank-solutions/README.md

 # HackerRank Solutions
-Here are the solutions for all the HackerRank questions that I have attempted myself using Python 3.
+Here are the solutions for all the HackerRank questions that I have attempted using Python 3.

 ## Algorithms